 Kösching The property is strategically located less than 10km from the global headquarters of Audi AG in Ingolstadt, Germany.
-The recently constructed modern office building and research and development facility, with a gross leasable area of approximately 106,563 square feet, is fully occupied with a weighted average lease term of ten years.
+The recently constructed modern office building and research and development facility, has a gross leasable area of approximately 106,563 square feet.